manifestival/manifestival/README.md

 m := manifest.Filter(ByLabel("foo", "bar"), ByName("controller"), NoCRDs)
 ```

-Because the `Predicate` receives the resource by reference, any
+The `Predicate` receives a deep copy of each resource, so no
-changes you make to it will be reflected in the returned `Manifest`,
+modifications made to any resource will be reflected in the returned
-but _not_ in the one being filtered -- manifests are immutable.
-Since
-errors are not in the `Predicate` interface, you should limit changes
-to those that won't error.
-For more complex mutations, use `Transform`
-instead.
+`Manifest`, which is immutable.
+The only way to alter resources in a
+`Manifest` is with its `Transform` method.

 ### Transform